 One important fact to look for when considering natural latex is the purity of the latex foam itself.
 While the latex used in natural latex may be 100% natural, sometimes extenders are added which dilute the latex.
 These are called “fillers” and are most commonly clay, calcium oxide or titanium dioxide.
 When these are added to the mixture the integrity of the latex is diminished.
 The result is reduced durability and is often experienced as flaking dust appearing from the latex product over time.
 Natural latex producers still claim 100% natural when “fillers” are added and technically they are correct as no synthetic latex is added.
 However, it’s like watering down juice to get more servings.
 To avoid “fillers” look for latex suppliers that specifically state “no-fillers” to be sure you’re getting full strength 100% natural latex.
 Natural latex is what we use in our 100% natural latex mattress toppers.

 Organic latex is healthiest for the earth and the cleanest ingredient latex you can buy.
 It’s a little harder to find as only four latex factories worldwide are certified to produce it.
 Organic latex is 100% natural latex and has the same feel and sleep performance as natural latex, however, unlike natural latex, which is farmed via traditional methods, organic latex is farmed with strict organic practices.
 Plantations are segregated and maintained without the use of chemical pesticides.
 Frequent inspection and monitoring are required to maintain organic certification.
-Two organic certification agencies to look for when considering organic latex are USDA and GOLS.
+One organic certification agency to look for when considering organic latex is GOLS.
 Organic latex is what we use in our organic mattress toppers.

 GOLS (Global Organic Latex Standard) has pioneered the first global standard specifically for organic latex used the sleep products sector.